Matheus2212/js-simple-accessibility/README.md

 </script>
 ```

 You can pass an ement ID as well, to make it a button to open/close the widget.
+Note that the element must exist.

 ```javascript